 These days, most workouts include high-intensity moves, like box jumps or sprints—exercises that push your body to the max.
 And while they do work for some people, especially those who can keep a consistent HIIT routine, it’s not the smartest choice for everyone.
 A better way to go: low-intensity training interval training, or LIIT, a method that’s meant to make exercising more enjoyable and, therefore, easier to stick to.

-LIIT, the approach you’ll find in Elev8d Fitness’ at-home workouts, involves performing the minimum effective dose for exercise, so you still see results without diminishing returns.
+LIIT involves performing the minimum effective dose for exercise, so you still see results without diminishing returns.
 For example, let’s take a look at box jumps.
-Elev8d Fitness Head Coach Brian Bradley says that in HIIT, people often do 20 in a row until they get really tired and often end up moving in a dysfunctional manner afterward.
+Certified personal trainer Brian Bradley says that in HIIT, people often do 20 in a row until they get really tired and often end up moving in a dysfunctional manner afterward.
 In LIIT, you’d do fewer (say five) box jumps, focusing on proper form through each one.
 Then, you would move on to doing mobility exercises to teach your body how to work more efficiently.
 “It will clear up imbalances and help re-establish functional movement patterns stemming from your hips and pelvis,” Bradley says.

 The goal for a LIIT workout is to end it feeling energized, happy and like you executed new moves with good form.
 It’s a workout you can do every day, and one that will provide results without making you feel exhausted.

 “[LIIT] creates an increased metabolic demand by removing you from the repetitive motion of your environment.
-This not only increases your basic metabolic rate, it can lead you to feel different emotions about exercise,” says posture and alignment expert, and co-founder of Elev8d, Pete Egoscue.
+This not only increases your basic metabolic rate, it can lead you to feel different emotions about exercise,” says posture and alignment expert Pete Egoscue.
 “You stop criticizing yourself and thinking that you’re ‘lazy’ or ‘out of shape,’ or that you ‘can’t do it.’
 Instead, you see that you can do it, and wind up wanting to do it again because it was fun.”